takiwaki/RayleighTaylorInstability/RTBWHYD2D/README.md

     qsub pbs_more.sh

 The simulation data is saved in `bindata/`.

+    ls bindata/

 ### analysis
-GO to analysis server.
-Here ?? below is 09-14.
+Open another terminal and go to analysis server, `an??.cfca.nao.ac.jp`.
+Here ?? is 09-14.
 To analyze the data, let us make `Analysis.x`.

     ssh <your account>@an??.cfca.nao.ac.jp

+Then go to the work directory.
+Change `_model1` to the name you used.

-    cd /cfca-work/<your account>/RayleighTaylorInstability/RTBWHYD2D/analysis .
+    cd /cfca-work/<your account>/RayleighTaylorInstability/RTBWHYD2D_models/analysis .
     make Analysis.x

 Now you have many time-snapshots of data.
 To count it, use a script.